krisdevs/xmcp/.github/README.md

 **What it does:**

 - ✅ Tests on Ubuntu, Windows, and macOS
+- ✅ Builds only main packages for faster execution
 - ✅ Ensures CLIs work across all platforms
 - ✅ Verifies Node.js compatibility